dott48/Hello-World/README.md

 # Hello-World
-I am a  student who start learning coding recently
+I am a  student who start learning how to code